asdfstudio/Carmen-scoring/docs/removing-rounds.md

 - [ ] layouts/public_results.blade.php
 - [ ] scores/judge/spreadsheet.blade.php

 ### Scoring

-Most scoring id done per-division so that won't change.
+Most scoring is done per-division so that won't change.
 But there are parts of the scoring system that grade source Rounds for the sake of seeding Target rounds.
 This will all be manual from now on so it should be removed from the app.

 ### Tests